In-Queue Callback

 Yes, customers can press 2 when prompted and enter a new number.

-Does Dialpad retry an unsuccessful callback (ie when no one picks up)?
+Does Dialpad retry an unsuccessful callback (i.e. when no one picks up)?

 Not yet, but this is something we are planning to add in the future.

-Do callback requests adhere to the defined Maximum Wait Time?
+Do callback requests adhere to the defined maximum wait time?

 Yes.
 Callbacks will terminate after your defined Maximum Wait Time.

-Will callback requests adhere to my Fallback Options?
+Will callback requests adhere to my fallback options?

 No.